 Do I Qualify for Expungement?

 Not all records can be expunged.
-Dismissal of convictions are generally granted to misdemeanors -- or felonies that could have been tried as misdemeanors -- that resulted in a stay at county jail, probation, a fine or a combination of these things.
+Dismissal of convictions is generally granted to misdemeanors -- or felonies that could have been tried as misdemeanors -- that resulted in a stay at a county jail, probation, a fine, or a combination of these things.

 - What is your case number — sometimes called “docket number”?

 - What was your date of conviction — which is the date of your plea, verdict, or finding of guilt?